GabrielKP/gabrielkp.github.io/content/_index.md

 ## Vision

-I am dedicated to become a researcher in the intersection of Computer Science, Cognitive Science, Psychology and Neuroscience to understand the workings of the human mind, the usage of that knowledge in Computer Science and resulting from that, to create technologies improving our living conditions.
+I am dedicated becoming a researcher in the intersection of Computer Science, Cognitive Science, Psychology and Neuroscience to understand the workings of the human mind, the usage of that knowledge in Computer Science and resulting from that, to create technologies improving our living conditions.

 I am deeply passionate about discovering and implementing the algorithms behind perception, cognition and behaviour.